Handbook of Operating Procedures 3-1410

 1. Create and maintain records containing adequate and proper documentation of University functions, policies, decisions, procedures, and essential transactions designed to furnish information to protect the financial and legal rights of the state and any person affected by the activities of the University.
 Ensure continuity of records and recordkeeping through successions of University presidents.

-1. Assure that all University records created, managed, or maintained by a private contractor to the University are maintained and accessible to the same extent as if the records were maintained by the University.
+1. Assure that all University records created, accessed, or maintained by a private contractor to the University are maintained and accessible to the same extent as if the records were maintained by the University.

 1. Records Management Officer (RMO)

-1. Develop and maintain a UTRRS.
+1. Develop and maintain the UTRRS.

 1. The UTRRS will provide: